Intel sells Wind River to TPG | ZDNet

 Terms of the Wind River sale weren't disclosed.

-Once the TPG deal closes, Wind River President Jim Douglas will lead the independent company.
+Once the TPG deal closes, Wind River president Jim Douglas will lead the independent company.

 Intel's initial rationale for acquiring Wind River was to be more involved with embedded devices.
 Wind River was one of Intel's early efforts to diversify into software.

 Wind River has become a key player in the industrial Internet of things, edge computing and the broader device market.
-Large customers include Boeing, NASA, Huawei, Siemens and Northrop Grumman.
+Large customers include Boeing, NASA, Huawei, Siemens, and Northrop Grumman.
 TPG partner Nehal Raj said Wind River will be independent and the plan is to "build on its strong foundation with investments in both organic and inorganic growth."

-What is the IoT?
-Everything you need to know about the Internet of Things right now
+Read also: What is the IoT?
+Everything you need to know

 The product portfolio for Wind River includes:

-- VxWorks, an operating system.
+- VxWorks, an operating system

-- Software defined infrastructure software.
+- Software defined infrastructure software

-- Helix device cloud;
+- Helix device cloud

-- And automotive systems.
+- And automotive systems

 Douglas said TPG will give Wind River more financial resources.
 As for Intel, the chip giant said the sale of Wind River was about honing its strategy on being data centric.